 The depth of the Seat Pan

 The depth is measured by inserting two fingers between the knee back and the front of the seat.
 Basically, the fingers should fit comfortably.
 This means the lumber curve can be utilized properly.
 Adjustment of the seat depth is done by sliding the seat slider lever while seated, and a knob at the back of the chair (back depth adjuster) is used to adjust back depth of the chair.

 These include backrest height, back angle, and back tilt tension adjustments.
-Backrest should be able to slide up and down so that the chair’s back lumber curve fits into the user’s back curve.
-Back angle adjustment is done to suit the user’s back posture, and then it is locked at the best comfortable position.
-Back tilt tension knob helps in adjusting body reclining force based on weight of the user.
+The backrest should be able to slide up and down so that the chair’s back lumber curve fits into the user’s back curve.
+Back angle adjustment is done to suit the user’s back posture, and then it is locked in the best comfortable position.
+Back tilt tension knob helps in adjusting body reclining force based on the weight of the user.